SAM 2++: Tracking Anything at Any Granularity: Tracking-Any-Granularity Dataset

 \subsection{Tracking-Any-Granularity Dataset}

-Compared with existing datasets in video tracking tasks, our Tracking-Any-Granularity dataset stands out as the only one providing annotations at all three granularities simultaneously.
+Compared with existing datasets, our challenging real-world Tracking-Any-Granularity dataset stands out as the only one providing annotations at all three granularities simultaneously.
+It comprises 6,000 videos, each annotated with masks, boxes, and points.
+The majority of the videos have a resolution of $1280\times 720$, with 398 exceptions; their duration ranges from $5.3$ seconds to $110.9$ seconds, and the frame count ranges from $80$ to $3,317$ frames.
+In total, TAG contains $2.2$ million frames and $1,338.7$ minutes of videos.
+More detailed statistics are shown in Table~\ref{app:table:data_ta_static_2}, and annotation examples are shown in Fig.~\ref{fig:data-example}.
 We compare our dataset with numerous public datasets in Table~\ref{tab:data_compare_static}, showing our dataset contains significantly more videos and annotations than they do, creating a substantial resource for multi-granularity tracking research.
-Fig.~\ref{fig:data-example} shows examples from our dataset, annotated at all three granularities and exhibiting diverse challenges.

 \textbf{Scene and Attribute.} To enable a more comprehensive analysis of tracking approaches, it is critically important to identify video scenes and attributes of our dataset.
-Fig.~\ref{fig:attr} demonstrates that our dataset encompasses a diverse range of sources, highlighting its robust diversity and enabling it to serve as a powerful benchmark for evaluating tracking performance across various environments.
-Furthermore, we label each sequence with 18 attributes that represent various video challenges.
+Furthermore, we label each sequence with 18 attributes that represent various video challenges, and the detailed definitions and counts are shown in Fig.~\ref{fig:attr}.
 It is worth noting that these attributes are not mutually exclusive, and a single video may contain multiple challenges.
-Fig.~\ref{fig:attr}(a) and (b) illustrate the distribution of challenges in each video and their mutual dependencies.
 Motion Blur, Deformation, and Partial Occlusion are the most common challenges in our dataset, demonstrating its high level of difficulty.
-We further explore the likelihood of videos being linked to multiple attributes, and Fig.~\ref{fig:attr}(c) indicates that most videos possess more than one attribute.

-\textbf{Dataset Splits.} We selected 150 validation videos and 150 test videos from the 1,000 fully annotated videos in Phase \textcircled{1} with stratified sampling based on both category and source, which ensures a balanced distribution.
+\textbf{Dataset Splits.} As summarized in Table~\ref{tab:data_ta_static_1}, Phase \textcircled{1} contains 1,000 fully annotated videos with dense manual labels on every frame, making it the most reliable source for evaluation splits.
+From this phase, we selected 150 validation videos and 150 test videos with stratified sampling based on both category and source, ensuring a balanced distribution and reducing potential bias for fair evaluation across diverse video types.